National Electricity Market: Scheduled generator

-Semi-Scheduled Generator
+Semi-scheduled generator

 A generating unit which has a nameplate rating of 30 MW or greater (or is part of a group of generating units connected at a common connection point with a combined nameplate rating of 30 MW or greater), must be classified as a semi-scheduled generating unit where the output of the generating unit is intermittent unless AEMO approves its classification as a scheduled generating unit or a non-scheduled generating unit.

-Market Participant
+Market participant

-A person who is registered by AEMO as a Market Generator, Market Customer or Market Network Service Provider under Chapter 2 of the NER.
+This is a person who is registered by AEMO as a market generator, market customer or market network service provider under Chapter 2 of the NER.

 Good faith bidding

-Scheduled Generators and Market Participants must make dispatch offers, dispatch bids and rebids in good faith (s.3.8.22A, NER).
+Scheduled generators and market participants must make dispatch offers, dispatch bids and rebids in good faith (s.3.8.22A, NER).

 Informal terminology

 Gentailer

-The term 'gentailer' or gen-tailer is a portmanteau word combining the terms generator and retailer, i.e. gen-tailer.
+The term 'gentailer' or 'gen-tailer' is a portmanteau word combining the terms 'generator' and 'retailer'.
 This is a reference to the vertical integration of companies operating in the NEM, where generators own a retail arm.
 Four companies in the Australian NEM commonly described as gentailers are EnergyAustralia, AGL Energy, Origin Energy and Snowy Hydro (Lumo and Red Energy being retailer brands).
-Additionally, ERM Power is a generator as well as small business retailer.
+ERM Power is a generator as well as small business retailer.